dainst/idai-field/manual/manual.en.md

 1. The menu **Settings**, which you can open via the dropdown menu in the upper right corner of the screen, allows you to change some basic settings applied to all projects.
 As a first step, please enter your editor name.
 This name will be stored in the database along with every change you make.
-It is strongly recommended to set the name, especially if data is going to be synchronized with other clients.
+It is strongly recommended to fill in this field, especially if data is going to be synchronized with other clients.

 2. In the menu **Settings** you can also change the path to the image directory.
 This may be necessary if you want to access an image directory located on a network device (NAS) used by several users simultaneously.
 Please note that